Last Revised: August 19, 2024

 See the Chemical Spill section on the Emergency Information page for more information.

-All spills of highly hazardous materials or spills that result in (or could have resulted in) personal exposure to hazardous materials will require the lab personnel to complete a Lab Safety Event Data Collection Form.
-After you notify EHRS of the spill, an EHRS staff member will instruct you to complete the form.
+All spills of highly hazardous materials or spills that result in (or could have resulted in) personal exposure to hazardous materials will require the lab personnel to complete an incident reporting form.
 The intention of this form is to collect complete information as soon as possible after an event.
 EHRS uses this information to understand how we can prevent recurrence or prevent similar events from occurring in other labs.

 Most chemical spills can be avoided through good lab housekeeping practices such as: